fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 For the time being, our go-to transport comes courtesy of [curl](https://curl.se/docs/) as a service.
 Please note that since curl generally does not provide web socket (ws, wss) capabilities, https is our transport tool of choice.
 This has a few implications especially when it comes blockchain client access as a service.
 For example, a subset of the Ethereum JSON RPC calls in [Infura](https://infura.io/docs/ethereum/wss/introduction), are only accessible via wss.
 However,[Alchemy](https://www.alchemyapi.io/) offers a viable alternative.
 Using curl generally has no performance penalties and in most cases actually speeds things up but it should be noted that leaving the WASM sandbox comes at a cost: a node provider can easily monitor and exploit curl call data, such as api-keys.
 If that is a concern, we recommend you run your own node; if it is more of a testnet concern, we recommend using project-specific api-keys, and rotate them periodically.

-As mentioned earlier, async is currently not quite there but the Fluence team has implemented a cron-based work-around to allow polling as part of the native node services.
+As mentioned earlier, async is currently not quite there but the Fluence team has implemented a cron-like work-around to allow polling as part of the native node services.

 From a development perspective, a little extra care needs to extended with respect to error management.
 Specifically, Result<_,_> does not work out of the box in WASI.
 If you want to return a Result, you need to implement your own.
 See web3-examples/facade/src/fce_results.rs for examples.